 According to the Law, the request for family reunification is submitted and examined only when the family members of a refugee are living outside the territory of the Republic.
 As soon as possible, and in any event no later than nine months from the date of the request, the Director of the CRMD shall decide on the request and notifies, in writing, the refugee who made the request as well as the Asylum Service.
 In exceptional circumstances linked to the complexity of the examination of the request, this period may be extended by written decision of the Director.
-The decision to reject the request must include the reasons for this.
+The decision to reject the request must include the reasons.
 In the aforementioned procedure, the best interests of the child must be taken into consideration.

 Furthermore, in accordance to the Law, where family reunification is possible in a third country with which the refugee and family member(s) have a special connection or when the request for family reunification is submitted later than three months after the refugee was granted refugee status, the Director of the CRMD may also require the following evidence to be submitted: